 Laban was Jacob’s father-in-law, the father of both Rachel and Leah.
 When Jacob left his parents’ household, he went to his Uncle Laban, in Padan-Aram, where he remained for over 20 years -- thus Laban is called an Aramean.
-Laban was a cheater and a thief - - accumulating wealth was his obsession.
+Laban was a cheater and a thief -- accumulating wealth was his obsession.
 When Jacob wanted to marry Rachel, Laban indentured him for seven years, and then at the wedding switched Rachel for Leah.
 When Jacob discovered the treachery, Laban allowed Jacob to marry Rachel as well, but at the price of another 7 years of labor.
-Twenty years later, when Jacob and his family decided to leave Padan-Aram, his father-in-law was greatly angered, yet feigned being hurt by Jacob’s desire to take away his grandchildren (when all he really wanted was Jacob’s wealth).
+Twenty years after he wed Rachel and Leah, when Jacob and his family decided to leave Padan-Aram, his father-in-law was greatly angered, yet feigned being hurt by Jacob’s desire to take away his grandchildren (when all he really wanted was Jacob’s wealth).

 The Haggadah mentions Laban before describing the Jewish enslavement and redemption in order to underscore the cycle of history.
 Laban sought to use Jacob for his own purposes, to keep him in Padan-Aram for his own benefit, with false words.
 So too, Jacob’s descendants were lulled by kind words into a false sense of security and ultimately, into slavery in Egypt.

 This Treat was last posted on April 9, 2014.